soudev/knowledge.mine/stuff/nodejs.md

 * [[GitHub] dharmafly / noodle](https://github.com/dharmafly/noodle) - A node server and module which allows for cross-domain page scraping on web documents with JSONP or POST

-* [Wintersmith](http://wintersmith.io/) - flexible, minimalistic, multi-platform static site generator built on top of Node.js

 * [Hapi : server framework for Node.js](http://spumko.github.io/)

   * [Node.js and Hapi - Creating a REST API | Modulus Blog](http://blog.modulus.io/nodejs-and-hapi-create-rest-api)

 * [[GitHub] dai-shi / social-cms-backend](https://github.com/dai-shi/social-cms-backend) - Express middleware to provide schema-less REST APIs for creating a social networking website primarily using angular.js.
 It comes with built-in authentication, authorization and notification features.

+--

+* [[GitHub] segmentio / metalsmith](https://github.com/segmentio/metalsmith) - An extremely simple, pluggable static site generator.

+* [Wintersmith](http://wintersmith.io/) - flexible, minimalistic, multi-platform static site generator built on top of Node.js

 * [[GitHub] ktsashes / FruitJS](https://github.com/ktsashes/FruitJS) - A Node.js script for turning your markdown documentation into a fully functional site

   * [A Taste of FruitJS | Flippin' Awesome](http://flippinawesome.org/2013/09/16/a-taste-of-fruitjs/)

+--

 * [DynoSRC](http://dinosrc.it/) - Eliminate HTTP requests for JavaScript files and serve differential updates to your users on the fly.
 No, really.
 Like, seriously.